Embed from Getty Images

 This “reveal” was praised by the press, announcing it as a visual step towards accepting more diversity in fashion.
 However, this wasn’t the first time that a gorgeous woman revealed her natural Afro-textured hair to a watching audience.
 In the early 1960s, an emerging actress named Cicely Tyson used her natural hair texture to make a loud statement.

-It all began when Tyson was selected to perform in a 1960s television production that according to Tyson, “dealt with the emerging African nations.”
-At the time Tyson wore her hair straightened, but she felt the style was improper to her character because it wasn’t a look women wore in the African nations of the show.
-So on the night before the first live production, Tyson went to a barber shop and asked the barber to cut her hair short and wash and dry it to it’s natural state.
-Tyson stated to Oprah’s Master Class, that the barber had to sit down and take a break before he finished the look.
+It all began when Tyson was selected to perform in a 1960s television production that, according to the actress, “dealt with the emerging African nations.”
+At the time, Tyson wore her hair straightened but she felt the style was improper for her character.
+So on the night before the first live production, Tyson went to a barbershop and asked the barber to cut her hair short and dry it to its natural state.
+Tyson said to Oprah’s Master Class that the barber had to sit down and take a break before he finished the look.

-Tyson’s hair transformation into a short afro was a major beauty statement in the 1960’s.
-This was a time where African faces were rare, especially with women.
-If present, they were expected to look “Europeanized,” meaning sharing similar features of Caucasian people, like straight hair.
+Tyson’s hair transformation into a short afro was a major beauty statement in the 1960s.
+This was a time where Black faces were rare, especially with women.
+If present, they were expected to look “Europeanized,” meaning they had straight hair.
 Tyson’s simple haircut was a major, and historical, transformation for both beauty and racial history in America.
 It even sparked a worldwide hair movement.

-Although Borges’ hair on Victoria’s Secret runway and Tyson’s haircut in the 1960’s are unrelated, the fact that the lingerie model’s hair still makes news is something to think about.
-As fashion moves, at least tries, toward more diverse representation, that fact that it can all change in a season is still something to realize.
+Although Borges’ hair on Victoria’s Secret runway and Tyson’s haircut in the 1960s are unrelated, the fact that the lingerie model’s hair still makes news is something to think about.